ABC is having an expose on extended warranties, so I thought this may be a relevant topic to update.

 Reasons For Buying Appliance Extended Warranties

-- According to United Servicers, appliances now last 6 to 9 years down from 8 to 12 when I started in 1986.
+- According to United Servicers, appliances now last 6 to 9 years down from 8 to 12 in 1986.
 On the positive side, appliances are way more efficient than even 10 years ago.
 Unfortunately, outsourcing of parts, with many more electronics and control boards have caused appliances to fail much quicker.

 - Parts are much more expensive.
 We are now replacing more expensive circuit boards today rather than basic switches from years ago.
 Thus the average cost of repair has become much more expensive, especially refrigeration, laundry and cooking.